xaur/decred-news/guidelines.md

 Mining used to cover the mining space: new miner units and their stats, new PoW pools and updates from existing ones, relevant news about colocation, sellers, energy, cooling, etc.

-Recent issues of DJ have this section omitted because the first phase of Blake mining arms race is over, there are no big news and we simply don't have journalists tracking this space.
+Recent issues of DJ have this section omitted because the first phase of Blake mining arms race is over and there are no big news, and also because we simply don't have journalists tracking this space.
 [Contributions](contribute.md) are welcome.

 ### Integrations

 In contrast with Network that is about "raw" infrastructure and health indicators, Integrations is about services expanding Decred infrastructure, most commonly businesses.

-Besides just listing new exchanges, wallets and payment processors, dig key/interesting features and events about them.
+Besides just news from VSPs, exchanges, wallets and payment processors, try to add interesting facts about them.

 For example,